 Far too many personal injury "mills" are out to settle your case as fast as possible so they can move on the next.
 Pacific Injury was founded by lawyers who are used to the courtroom and don't run from it.
 If getting you top-dollar for your injury means taking the matter to a jury, we will do it.
 If you are ready for a trial, we won't back down either.

-The death of a family member, whether a child, spouse, sibling, parent or other loved one, can be almost unbearable.
+The death of a family member, whether a child, spouse, sibling, parent, or other loved one, can be almost unbearable.
 If the negligence of another person caused the death, those left behind to grieve can be torn apart by confusion, grief, anger, and the sense that someone should pay to make things right somehow.
 The advice of a knowledgeable, compassionate lawyer can be critical to protecting your right to be compensated for the loss of your loved one.

 At Pacific Injury Law Firm, we fight to get fair compensation for accident victims throughout Oregon.
-Money simply cannot stop the hurt, the grief, and cannot speed the emotional recovery from the loss of a family member.
+Money cannot stop the hurt, the grief, and cannot speed the emotional recovery from the loss of a family member.
 However, monetary recovery can serve to protect your family and provide financial stability in the future for years after the injury.

 If you have suffered the loss of a family member or other loved one in an accident, contact us to schedule a free, no-obligation consultation to learn about your legal rights and what compensation may be available.
 We represent survivors throughout Oregon.